Stacked Changes

 - We review and ship each feature branch in the chain in isolation.

-git hack
+git town hack

 ships the oldest feature branch in a branch chain.